broadinstitute/cromwell/README.md

 ```
 # Imports

-Import statements inside of a WDL file are supported by Cromwell when running in Server mode as well as Single Workflow Runner Mode.
+Import statements inside of a workflow file are supported by Cromwell when running in Server mode as well as Single Workflow Runner Mode.

 In Single Workflow Runner Mode, you pass in a zip file which includes the WDL files referenced by the import statements.
 Cromwell requires the zip file to be passed in as a command line argument, as explained by the section [run](#run).